wanderllama/Docuport-Cucumber-Framework/README.md

   * <retry count<l>>=number of times to retry a failed scenario
   * <tag name<l>>=scenario tag you wish to include in test execution, Multiple tags can be added (@<tag name<l>> or @<another tag name<l>>

+* bash -c "source mvnFlags.sh; start -h"
+  * will show you flag options and arguments to trigger a maven execution
+  * ex:  bash -c "source mvnFlags.sh; start -t 2 -r 1 -env dev -m test -tag @jw"
+    * will trigger parrallel execution with 2 threads, will retry failed test once, testing will occur in dev env, the scenarios with @jw tag will run using mvn test